 29) Two members of the public, four communications relative to the playground at Devonwood Park.

 30) Craig Marson, First Team Real Estate, relative to the availability of a parcel for a parking site for Pecan Recreation Center.
+Referred to General

 31) Kristin C Sabo, relative to a ranking of the City's park system.